AndersDeath/diary2/000-current.md

 # 09 November - Wednesday - Gündoğan - 41 day of immigration

 One the most important things for me is to be in conscious state of mind.
 That's exictly why I practice meditation and try to be fit.
+I cannot say that I'm always in this mode.
+I try to work on it.